Leather crafting: Dyeing

 The application of pigments carried by solvents or water into the pores of the leather.
 Can be applied to tooled or untooled leather, either for even coloration or to highlight certain areas.
-For example, application to a tooled piece can result in pooling in the background areas giving contrasts and depth.
+For example, application to a tooled piece can result in pooling in the background areas giving contrast and depth.

 There are oil, alcohol, and water based leather dyes available.
 Although the water-based alternatives tend to not work as well due to poor penetration.

 Painting

 Leather painting differs from leather dyeing in that paint remains only on the surface while dyes are absorbed into the leather.
 Due to this difference, leather painting techniques are generally not used on items that can or must bend nor on items that receive friction, such as belts and wallets because under these conditions, the paint may crack or wear off.
 However, latex paints can be used to paint such flexible leather items.
 In the main though, a flat piece of leather, backed with a stiff board is ideal and common, though three-dimensional forms are possible so long as the painted surface remains secured.

 Acrylic paint is a common medium, often painted on tooled leather pictures, backed with wood or cardboard, and then framed.
 Unlike photographs, leather paintings are displayed without a glass cover, to prevent mould.